 The momentum of a price is very easy to calculate.
 There are couple different versions of the formula, but whichever one is used, the momentum (M) is a comparison between the current closing price (CP) and a closing price "n" periods ago (CPn).
 You determine the value of "n."

 M = (CP / CPn) * 100

-The first calculation just takes the difference between the two closing prices and plots it.
-The second version of the indicator shows the price difference between the current price and the price "n" periods ago as a percentage.
+The first version simply takes the difference between the two closing prices.
+The second version calculates momentum as the rate of change in the price and is expressed as a percentage.

-100 Line Cross: When the price crosses above or below the 100 line (or zero line if the indicator is based on the first calculation) it can represent a buy or sell signal respectively.
-If the price crosses above the 100 line it indicates the price is starting to move higher since the price has moved above the price "n" periods ago.
-A drop below the 100 line shows the price is dropping since it has moved below the price "n" periods ago.
+100 Line Cross: When the price crosses above or below the 100 line (or the zero line if the indicator in a chart is based on the first type of calculation), it can represent a buy or sell signal respectively.
+If the price crosses above the 100 line, the price is starting to gain momentum higher.
+A drop below the 100 line shows the price is losing momentum.

 Buy when the momentum indicator crosses above the moving average from below, and sell when the momentum indicator crosses below the moving average from above.

-The momentum indicator can sometimes be useful for spotting subtle shifts in the force of buying or selling though, mainly through the use of divergence (but be aware of the quirks).
-The formula is best used in conjunction with a price action trading strategy, providing confirmation as opposed to using the indicator to generate trade signals on its own.
+The momentum indicator can sometimes be useful for spotting subtle shifts in the force of buying or selling, mainly through the use of divergence.
+The indicator is best used to help provide confirmation of a price action trading strategy, as opposed to using it to generate trade signals on its own.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.